DavidCode0811/FormApp/README.md

 # FormApp
-Alloows one to fill a form
+Allows one to fill a form